SK1DC0R3/NeverTrust-Tool/README.md

 This is the first iteration of the NeverTrust Tool and not the final nor near the final version which will include way more features than the current version.

-Join [SkidCore](https://discord.gg/ZXWmSMTxkN) for more projects like this.
+Join the [SkidCore Discord server](https://discord.gg/ZXWmSMTxkN) for more projects like this and follow the project to support me.